efarrer/adhoccasts/README.md

 -----
 Usage

-The program takes two arguments.
-The first -url is the base url to publish the podcasts under.
+The program takes three arguments.
+The first -url is the public base url to publish the podcasts under.
 The hostname should be the hostname of your machine.
+The -port is the TCP port to listen on.
 The -dir is the root directory where the application will look for podcast directories.

 ./adhoccasts -dir /Users/efarrer/Podcasts/ -url http://adhoccasts.duckdns.org:8080